-Agency or Administrator Department Description Applicable Project Components Phone Number Services Properties, or prior to any soil disturbance activities. archaeology Toronto Water's 24 hour spill reporting line (Water Services) Any spill that results in the release of contaminants into catchbasins, stormwater sewers, or watercourses must report the incident to the 24 hour reporting line.
-Erosion and Sediment Control; Fuels and Lubricants Management; Spill Prevention and Contingency Plan 416-338-8888 Air Quality Provides daily information on the smog alert Information status for the City.
-Line Air Quality and Dust Management 416-338-SMOG (7664) Toronto Building Customer ServiceProvides formal permission from the City of Toronto to begin construction, demolition, addition or renovation on a property.
-Building Permits 416-392-7539 Solid Waste ManagementShould be notified and consulted for handling the transfer and disposal of garbage onsite as well as the processing of recyclable materials.
-Project-Related Waste Management 416-338-2010 Transportation Services Projects that require road and sidewalk maintenance; street cleaning, snow clearing and road salting; permits for on-street parking; construction events; traffic signs and pavement markings; and/or traffic signals and traffic safety construction planning must contact this department.
-Air quality and Dust Management; Traffic Management 416-338-9999 Urban Forestry Projects that require maintenance and protection of private and city owned trees must inform this Vegetation Management 416-338-TREE (8733) After hours emergency: 416-
+Agency or Administrator Department Description Applicable Project Components Phone Number Services Properties, or prior to any soil disturbance activities. archaeology Toronto Water's 24- hour spill reporting line (Water Services) Any spill that results in the release of contaminants into catchbasins, stormwater sewers, or watercourses must report the incident to the 24-hour reporting line.
+Erosion and Sediment Control; Fuels and Lubricants Management; Spill Prevention and Contingency Plan 311 Air Quality Information Line Provides daily information on the smog alert status for the City.
+Air Quality and Dust Management 416-338-SMOG (7664) Toronto Building Customer Service Provides formal permission from the City of Toronto to begin construction, demolition, addition, or renovation on a property.
+Building Permits 416-392-7539 Solid Waste Management Services Should be notified and consulted for handling the transfer and disposal of garbage onsite as well as the processing of recyclable materials.
+Project-Related Waste Management 311 Transportation Services Projects that require road and sidewalk maintenance; street cleaning, snow clearing and road salting; permits for on-street parking; construction events; traffic signs and pavement markings; and/or traffic signals and traffic safety construction planning must contact this department.
+Air quality and Dust Management; Traffic Management 311 Urban Forestry Projects that require maintenance and protection of private and city owned trees must inform this Vegetation Management 311 or 416-392-CITY (2489)

 Agency or Administrator Department Description Applicable Project Components Phone Number Services department.
-338-9999 Toronto Police Service General Any activity that may or will compromise the safety of the public or individuals on or near site (i.e. injuries, fire, explosions, vehicle collisions, spills, etc.) Emergency Response In an Emergency: 911 Non- Emergency: 416-808-2222 Traffic Services Toronto Police must be informed for activities that require the movement of oversized vehicles; local traffic signs/management; and any other construction or design that may impact the safety of the general public.
-Traffic Management 416-808-2222 Toronto Fire Service Fire Prevention South (Toronto) District Any activity that may or will compromise the safety of the public or individuals on or near site (i.e. injuries, fire, explosions, vehicle collisions, spills, etc.) Traffic Management; Spill Prevention; Emergency Response In an Emergency: 911 Non- Emergency: 416-338-9350 Toronto Emergency Medical Service (EMS) General Any activity that may or will compromise the safety of the public or individuals on or near site (i.e. injuries, fire, explosions, vehicle collisions, spills, etc.) Emergency Response In an Emergency: 911 Non- Emergency: 416-392-2000 Toronto and Region Conservation Authority (TRCA) Planning and Permits Any activity within or adjacent to natural areas that may or will cause impacts to stream corridors, wetlands, and along the Lake Ontario shoreline.
-Wildlife Management; 416-667-6295
+Toronto Police General Service Any activity that may or will compromise the safety of the public or individuals on or near site (i.e. injuries, fire, explosions, vehicle collisions, spills, etc.) Emergency Response In an Emergency: 911 Non- Emergency: 416-808-2222 Traffic Services Toronto Police must be informed for activities that require the movement of oversized vehicles; local traffic signs/management; and any other construction or design that may impact the safety of the general public.
+Traffic Management 416-808-1900 Toronto Fire Service Fire Prevention South (Toronto) District Any activity that may or will compromise the safety of the public or individuals on or near site (i.e. injuries, fire, explosions, vehicle collisions, spills, etc.) Traffic Management; Spill Prevention; Emergency Response In an Emergency: 911 Non- Emergency: 416-338-9350 Toronto Emergency Medical Service (EMS) nergency safety of the public or individuals on or near site (i.e. injuries, fire, explosions, vehicle collisions, Emergency Response In an Emergency: 911 Non- Emergency: 416-392-2000 Toronto and Region Conservation Authority (TRCA) Planning and Permits Any activity within or adjacent to natural areas that may or will cause impacts to stream corridors, wetlands, and along the Lake Ontario shoreline.
+Wildlife Management; 416-661-6600 Extension 5271 or 5221